rocjs/roc/docs/RocObject.md

 A string, the path that was requested.

 __`requestContext`__
 A string, the location of the request.
-The path to the file that did the request.
+The path to the directory from which the request was performed.

 #### `requires`
 Dependencies that are required and will be verified to exist by Roc.